dulanis/DataSource/README.md

 # DataSource
 This project emphasizes the utility of interfaces.
-To see the output, one need only execute Runner.java.
+To see the output, you need only execute Runner.java.